-Start configuration using Telnet, e.g. from the Windows command line with the command:
+To commence the configuration, start Telnet from the Windows command line with command:

-'''

 C:\>telnet 10.0.0.1

-'''

-Telnet will then establish a connection with the device using the IP address.
+Telnet establishes a connection to the device with the IP address entered.

-After entering the password (if you have set one to protect the configuration), all configuration commands are available.
+After entering the password (assuming one has been set to protect the configuration) all of the configuration commands are available to you.